Chart Color Schemes

 Mount Morgan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Key projects include Mount Morgan Tailings Processing and Rehabilitation Project, Boulder Creek Wind Farm, Bouldercombe Battery Project, and Stanwell Battery Energy Storage System (BESS).
-Below is a list detailing those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 7 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Mount Morgan Tailings Processing and Rehabilitation Project, Boulder Creek Wind Farm, Bouldercombe Battery Project, and Stanwell Battery Energy Storage System (BESS), with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.